-Experienced New Orleans Car Accident Lawyers Helping Ridesharing Injury Victims Seek Justice
+Experienced New Orleans Rideshare Accident Attorneys Helping Victims Seek Justice

 In New Orleans, many people choose to get around town in a taxi, Uber, Lyft or other ridesharing vehicle.
 In our city, with tourists and conventioneers arriving, exploring, and departing every day, and with locals and visitors alike needing a safe ride home after a night of alcohol-fueled partying, ridesharing services have seen explosive growth in the Crescent City since they were permitted to operate in 2015.
 But the increased use of these services has led to a corresponding uptick in the number of accidents involving shared vehicles.